MatteoZambra/SM_ML__MScThesis/README.md

-# Statistical Mechanics of Deep Learning.
-A Network Science Approach
+# Emergence of Network Motifs in Deep Neural Networks

 ## Purpose
 This repo contains the code intended to support the developing process of my Master Degree Thesis.
+The same results are used in the article _Emergence of network motifs in deep neural networks_, linked at the end of this Readme.

 ## Summary